Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

-Support for Sexual Assault Victims
+Support for Sexual Assault Survivor

 Here are some factors to consider:

 Emotional trauma is severe after a sexual assault.
 The violation, loss of trust, and humiliation can have a serious long-term impact.
 It is not unusual for a person to withdraw, feel guilty or distrustful.
 However, there are many people who understand and places where support is available while recovering.
-One excellent source of support is the Sexual Assault Companion Program established jointly by the College and AVALON to help minimize the trauma associated with sexual assault.
+One excellent source of support is the Sexual Assault Companion Program established jointly by the university and AVALON to help minimize the trauma associated with sexual assault.